seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab10-Serverless-Functions/LabExercise-2.md

 # Instructions

-## Exercise 1: Create Azure resources
+## Exercise 2: Configure a local Azure Functions project

 In this exercise, you are going to create a local project that you'll use for Azure Functions development.